 This Angus Reid Forum review will tell you everything you need to know about this survey site so you’ll know exactly what to expect so you can decide if it is for you or not.

 What is Angus Reid Forum and what does it offer?

 As mentioned, Angus Reid Forum is a survey site that will pay you for answering the surveys they offer.

 Here’s where the background of Angus Reid Forum gets a bit confusing.
 Apparently, the previous members of this survey site have been migrated to a different survey site called Maru Voice Canada.

 The current members of Angus Reid Forum are the previous members of another survey site called Your Insights.
-So take that information with a grain of salt.
 The important thing though is, Angus Reid Forum is still operational and a survey panel on its own.